-If you have a potential sex abuse lawsuit involving Camp Glenwood juvenile camp in San Mateo County, call our California sex abuse lawyers, today at 800-553-8082 or get a free online consultation.
+If you have a potential sex abuse lawsuit involving Camp Glenwood juvenile camp in San Mateo County, call our sex abuse lawyers today at 800-553-8082 or get a free online consultation.

 Camp Glenwood is a juvenile detention and treatment camp in La Honda, California.
 Camp Glenwood houses male juvenile offenders between the ages of 14 and 18.
 The juveniles at Glenwood are those who have been adjudicated of a criminal offense and sentenced by the judge specifically to Camp Glenwood.

 Camp Glenwood is operated by the San Mateo County Probation Department (SMCPD).
-It is one of 2 juvenile detention centers for males in the county.
-The other is Juvenile Hall, which is a high security level detention center than Camp Glenwood.
+It is one of two juvenile detention centers for males in the county.
+The other is the juvenile hall, which is a higher security level detention center than Camp Glenwood.

 Camp Glenwood began operating in 1964.
-The facility sits on 60 acres is very rural area that is miles aware from any significant residential populations.
-The campus has 11 buildings including a school, kitchen, administration building and 2 dormitories.
-Camp Glenwood is not a high security facility, so the juvenile detainees are not locked up and there is no fence or wall around the property.
+The facility sits on 60 acres in a very rural area, miles away from any significant residential population.
+The campus has 11 buildings, including a school, a kitchen, an administration building, and two dormitories.
+Camp Glenwood is not a high-security facility; therefore, the juvenile detainees are not locked up, and there is no fence or wall surrounding the property.

 The average age of juveniles detained at Glenwood is 15.5.
-Most residents are from low social-economic backgrounds and the majority speak English as a second language.
+Most residents are from low socioeconomic backgrounds, and the majority speak English as a second language.
 The facility has a maximum population of 60 juveniles.

 Sexual Abuse of Juveniles at Camp Glenwood